All-water supercapacitor enabled by 1-nm clay channels: Acknowledgements

 \section{Acknowledgements}

-We thank Keith Stevenson, Nianduo Cai, Artem Pronin, Maria Nieves López Salas, and Anton Andreev for fruitful discussions, Sylvio Haas (DESY) for help during the synchrotron radiation-based X-ray scattering experiments, Vytautas Navikas for the help with the representation of Figure 1e, and Milad Sabzehparvar for assistance in the lab.
-We also acknowledge the scientific exchange and support of the Centre for Molecular Water Science, and the research initiative BlueMat: Water-Driven Materials, Hamburg (Germany).
-We thank the EPFL Center for Electron Microscopy (CIME) for access to electron microscopes.
+We thank Keith Stevenson, Nianduo Cai, Artem Pronin, Maria Nieves López Salas, and Anton Andreev for fruitful discussions, Sylvio Haas (DESY) for help during the synchrotron radiation-based X-ray scattering experiments, Vytautas Navikas for help with the representation of the figures, Milad Sabzehparvar for assistance in the lab, Glaudia Goy, Alexander Petrov, and Samira Afsharian for the help with Raman and optical measurement, and Fanni Juranyi for the help with neutron scattering analysis.
+We thank the EPFL Center for Electron Microscopy (CIME) for access to electron microscopes and the Center for Molecular Water Science (Hamburg) for the close collaboration on related topics.